anycable/anycable-go-scaffold/README.md

 # AnyCable Go scaffold

-This is a template repository containing a scaffolding code to build real-time Go applications on top of [AnyCable-Go][anycable-go].
+This is a template repository containing a scaffolding code to build real-time Go applications on top of [AnyCable][anycable-go].

-Why building a WebSocket application with AnyCable-Go (and not other Go libraries)?
+Why building a WebSocket application with AnyCable (and not other Go libraries)?

-- Connect your application to Ruby/Rails apps with ease by using AnyCable RPC protocol.
+- Connect your application to Ruby/Rails/JS/whatever apps with ease by using AnyCable RPC protocol.
 - Many features out-of-the-box including different pub/sub adapters (including [embedded NATS][enats]), built-in instrumentation.
 - Bulletproof code, which has been used production for years.

-Read more about [AnyCable-Go][anycable-docs].
+Read more about [AnyCable][anycable-docs].

 ## Examples